OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 January 2010.md

 - Semi-major axis of the companion's orbit: ~1.7 light years.
 - The **companion star** has previously perturbed the solar system; this is evident in the geological/historical record.
 - Suggestion for Ark's theory: convert half of gravity into EM light.
+- Earth's position relative to the sun affects perception of the sun's companion.

 ---

 ## Earth Changes & Environmental Events